Kitsunechin/exercise-tracker-capstone-client/README.md

 * so that I can start using my tracker

 #### Dashboard Page
 * As a new user and returning user
+* I would like to view my current exercise status
+* so that I can keep track of my results
+* As a new user and returning user
 * I would like to be able to log out of my account
 * so that I can stop using the app